Skip to Content

 How do I lodge a DAP application?

-Further information such as an Acoustic Report or Bushfire Attack Level report may be required.
 We strongly encourage you to contact us to discuss your proposal with a planning officer before you lodge a DAP application.

 Can I make minor changes to my DAP approval?